 The idea is to use machine learning algorithms, built off a huge data pool, to make investment decisions more evidence-based and so more “reliable”.
-UK-based startup, Wealthify, is developing an algorithm which recognises and anticipates market movements before presenting a proposal to the client along with various risk factors.
+The UK-based startup, Wealthify, is developing an algorithm that recognises and anticipates market movements before presenting a proposal to the client along with various risk factors.

 The attraction?
 Algorithms utilise huge data sets to make their calculations more evidence-based and so arguably more accurate.
 They also do all this for a lot cheaper than your average Venture Capitalist.

 The reality?
 There is no long or even mid-term data on how an algorithm will perform in the stock market.
 The risk is huge and while theoretically, an algorithm is much more reliable than a human, we’re just not there yet.